writer

 • Annual Obligation: Zakat should be calculated based on the lunar year (Hijri calendar) rather than the Gregorian calendar.

 Ultimately, fulfilling Zakat is a way to purify one’s wealth and earn blessings.
+By contributing from assets like land meant for resale, you uphold a vital pillar of Islam and support those in need through your charitable giving.

 And Allah knows best!